 How Are Types and Stages Diagnosed?

 Your doctor can only see superficial peritoneal endometriosis by laparoscopy.
-But before she orders the surgery, she will do other tests.
-She’ll do a pelvic exam to feel for a cyst, and she may order an ultrasound or MRI to look for an endometrioma.
+But before they orders the surgery, they will do other tests.
+They’ll do a pelvic exam to feel for a cyst, and they may order an ultrasound or MRI to look for an endometrioma.

 Do Type and Stage Affect Treatment?